xmartlabs/fountain/README.md

 Fountain is an Android Kotlin library conceived to make your life easier when dealing with paged endpoint services, where the paging is based on incremental page numbers (e.g. 1, 2, 3, ...).
 It uses the [Google Android Architecture Components](https://developer.android.com/topic/libraries/architecture/), mainly the [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/) to make it easier to work with paged services.

-The main goal of the library is to easily provide a [Listing](https://xmartlabs.gitbook.io/fountain/listing) component from a common service specification.
+The main goal of the library is to easily **provide a [Listing] component from a common service specification**.
-[Listing](https://xmartlabs.gitbook.io/fountain/listing) provides essentially five elements to take control of the paged list:
+[Listing] provides essentially five elements to take control of the paged list:

 ```kotlin
 data class Listing<T>(